GoogleCloudPlatform/python-docs-samples/healthcare/api-client/v1/datasets/README.rst

       --destination_dataset_id DESTINATION_DATASET_ID
                             The name of the new dataset where the de-identified data will be written
-      --keeplist_tags KEEPLIST_TAGS
-                            The data to keeplist, for example "PatientID" or "StudyInstanceUID"
       --member MEMBER       Member to add to IAM policy (e.g.
                             "domain:example.com")
       --role ROLE           IAM Role to give to member (e.g. "roles/viewer")